Senior Strategy & CEO Advisory

 Scale, focus, and directness.
 Larger firms assign teams.
 I work with you directly.
 The advice comes from someone who has held P&L responsibility, managed pre-openings, sat in board meetings, and dealt with the consequences of strategic decisions firsthand.
 There is no layer between us.

 Restaurants and hospitality is the core, but the strategic thinking applies more broadly.
 I have worked with retail, premium food retail, and consumer-facing businesses where the challenges are similar: founder-led, operationally intensive, reputation-sensitive.
-If the decision you are facing has real commercial weight, the sector matters less than the substance.
+The sector matters less than the substance of the decision.

-Informal, direct, and confidential.
-We spend time discussing what you are facing, what has brought you to seek external input, and whether this is the right type of support.
+Informal and confidential.
+We talk through what you are facing, what has brought you to seek external input, and whether this kind of support is genuinely useful.
 No obligation, no follow-up pressure.
+Some conversations just end with a clearer view of the situation.

 Both.
 My experience spans the UK, US, and Middle East.
-The advisory work is relevant wherever the strategic challenge sits, though the depth of local market knowledge is strongest in the GCC, London, and the US.
+The depth of local market knowledge is strongest in the GCC, London, and the US - which covers the majority of the situations clients bring.

 Related Insights